harikrishnanm/script/index.md

 JWTs in the Authorization Bearer header is used for RBAC.
 The verification of the JWT will be done against a jwks url specified in the JWKS_URL environment variable.
 (For development, HMAC + SHA256 with the key as 123456 is used).

+Paths

+/admin/rbac is the only path that is enabled by default.
+This can be used to create new policies.

+/admin/site can be used to create new site.

+GET /site/:sitename can be used to read site details PUT /site/:sitename can be used to update site details DELETE /site/:sitename can be used to delete site and related policies

 ### Data Model